Project-Alhvynkaris/.github/profile/README.md

 ###### please help this is a lot to do and geojson is hard and im not very good at math yet im putting in waaay to much physics 😭

 For those writing, drawing, composing, or even just theorizing for Project Alhvynkaris; good luck, and have fun!

+If you wish to join, simply verify yourself at our Discord server (to link).